 They met villagers in the community hall for a discussion about rural life in India, in a place where humans and animals live in close proximity.

-The Duke and Duchess met families and saw a variety of crops which provide their livelihoods, in addition to traditional crafts such as weaving.
+The Duke and Duchess met families and saw a variety of crops that provide their livelihoods, in addition to traditional crafts such as weaving.

 In the afternoon, they visited the Centre for Wildlife Rehabilitation and Conservation.
 The centre provides emergency care and rehabilitation to wild animals that have been injured, displaced, or orphaned.
 The centre has a strong re-release rate of 60% and has rehabilitated thousands of animals including hand-raised elephants, rhinos, and bears.
 The centre is also home to rescued leopards which sadly cannot be re-released from the site and have to be rehomed in sanctuaries and zoos in other locations, mainly in India.